tacotranslate/js-package/readme.md

 ### `<Translate>`

-`<Translate>` is a component retrieved from the `useTranslate` hook inside your app.
+`<Translate>` is a component imported from `tacotranslate/react`.
 It can be fed the following properties:

 - **`string`**
 	- The text to translate.
 Needs to be written in the same language as your project `locale`.